 Healthcare professionals (HCPs) are often closer to the pharmaceutical industry than the other audiences in this study.
-Here, we explore what they think of the sector, how they rate their interactions with it and how their views have evolved throughout 2021-2022.
+Here, we explore what they think of the sector, how they rate their interactions with it and how their views have evolved throughout since 2021.

-Using data collected since 2020, we’ve analysed how the sector’s response to COVID-19 shaped public opinion and what this might mean for the sector’s reputation in the longer term .
-Drawing on both quantitative data and qualitative feedback, we explore the impact of COVID-19 on how the public think and feel about the sector.
+Using data collected since 2020, we’ve analysed how the sector’s response to COVID shaped public opinion and what this might mean for the sector’s reputation in the longer term.

-Much like the public, parliamentarians have been impressed by the sector’s pandemic response.
-Read further to understand how COVID-19 has shaped opinion of the sector in Westminster and how this has evolved over the past 24 months.
+Read further to understand how COVID-19 has shaped opinion of the sector in Westminster and how this has evolved since 2021.

-How have healthcare professionals’ opinions of pharmaceutical companies changed as a result of the pandemic?
-We’ve asked a range of HCPs what they think about the sector’s response to the pandemic.
-Drawing on survey data and granular verbatim feedback, we’ve assessed the extent to which this is shaping their perceptions of the sector.
+We’ve asked a range of HCPs what they think about the sector’s response to the pandemic and assessed the extent to which this is shaping their perceptions of the sector.